News

 October is National Work and Family Month!

-National Work and Family Month, established in 2003 and celebrated every October, focuses on the challenges working families face every day and is designed to communicate and celebrate the progress towards creating healthier and more flexible work environments.
-This month provides an important reminder of the power of work/life programs and policies to attract, retain and motivate employees and the business benefits of supporting work/life effectiveness programs.
+National Work and Family Month, established in 2003 and celebrated every October, focuses on the challenges working families face every day and is designed to communicate and celebrate the progress toward creating healthier and more flexible work environments.
+This month provides an important reminder of the power of work/life programs and policies to attract, retain, and motivate employees and the business benefits of supporting work/life effectiveness programs.

 October 13, 2017